 Because of its similarity to Jerusalem, several movies have been filmed in the sassi including Mel Gibson's, The Passion of the Christ.
-The city of Matera has been chosen to be the European Capital of Culture in 2019 and is one of my recommended places to go in Italy in 2016.
+The city of Matera has been chosen to be the European Capital of Culture in 2019 and is one of the recommended places to go in Italy.

 The more "modern" city, dating from around the 13th century, is also nice and has several interesting churches, museums, big public squares, and a walking area with cafes and restaurants.